 Tracking and payment

 Once your affiliates are actively promoting your products and generating sales, it’s time to start measuring their success!
-You should track the KPIs you chose at the start of your campaign and create monthly, quarterly and yearly reporting to see the progress of your program.
-You should track clicks, conversions, and sales, as well as the amount of commissions you’re paying to calculate your program’s ROI.
+You should track the KPIs you chose at the start of your campaign and create monthly, quarterly, and yearly reporting to see the progress of your program.
+You should track clicks, conversions, and sales, as well as the amount of commission you’re paying to calculate your program’s ROI.

 Pay affiliates on time

 Using Upfluence’s performance dashboard you can track sales and calculate commissions in no time!
 Having all the data in one place makes it easier for you to make affiliate payments on time, and make any improvements needed in real-time.

 As your program matures you’ll need to keep affiliates motivated to keep working with your brand.
 You can do this by offering cash bonuses, store credit, and other VIP goodies to your best performers.

 Keep your affiliates up-to-date with news from your business and new product launches.
 Make sure they have updated marketing materials, and gather their feedback and suggestions on what materials they’d like for the future.

 Although it is very rare, you might come across fraud in your affiliate program.
 Only 2% of affiliate transactions are fraudulent, but it’s worth keeping an eye on certain metrics like clicks, traffic quality and conversion rate and to investigate any unusual patterns.